Abuntxa/quasar-demo-typescript/README.md

 4. Modify src/pages/Index.vue to make use of the decorator syntax (copy paste the vue-property-decorator example)

 If I set the typescript code in a separate file and reference it from the template `<script lang="ts" src="Index.ts" />` the compiling problems dissapear.

+## The problem was that the quasar project bootstrap adds an extra build step in order to lint the es6 which gets executed before transpiling the typescript code.
+Removing the contents from `build.extendWebpack(cfg)` in quasar.conf.js solved the issue.